Leukemia: Types, Symptoms, Treatments

 - Chronic Leukemia: Persons with Chronic Leukemia may not experience any symptoms in the early part of this disease.
 Over time, the disease worsens, causing symptoms as the number of Leukemia Cells in their blood continues to rise.

-- Acute Leukemia: Persons with Acute Leukemia have blood cells that are very abnormal, and are unable to continue carrying out their usual work routine.
-These blood cells increase rapidly and the disease worsens at a quick rate.
+- Acute Leukemia: Persons with Acute Leukemia have very abnormal blood cells and cannot continue carrying out their usual work routine.
+These blood cells increase rapidly, and the disease worsens quickly.

-Leukemia is also grouped according to the white blood cells that are affected.
-Leukemia may begin in either Lymphoid cells, or in Myeloid cells.
-Leukemia affecting Lymphoid cells is referred to as, 'Lymphocytic Leukemia.'
-Leukemia affecting Myeloid cells is referred to as, 'Myelogenous Leukemia.'
+Leukemia is also grouped according to the affected white blood cells.
+Leukemia may begin in either Lymphoid cells or Myeloid cells.
+Leukemia affecting Lymphoid cells is referred to as 'Lymphocytic Leukemia.'
+Leukemia affecting Myeloid cells is referred to as 'Myelogenous Leukemia.'

 The four common types of Leukemia include:

-- Chronic Lymphocytic Leukemia (Chronic Lymphoblastic Leukemia, 'CLL'): There are approximately seven-thousand new cases of CLL each year, often in persons over the age of fifty-five.
+- Chronic Lymphocytic Leukemia (Chronic Lymphoblastic Leukemia, 'CLL'): There are approximately seven thousand new cases of CLL each year, often in persons over fifty-five.
 CLL very rarely affects children.

-- Acute Myeloid Leukemia (Acute Myelogenous Leukemia, 'AML'): There are approximately ten-thousand six hundred new cases of AML every year involving both children and adults.
+- Acute Myeloid Leukemia (Acute Myelogenous Leukemia, 'AML'): There are approximately ten thousand six hundred new cases of AML every year involving children and adults.